10 Pier One, Suite #104

 Lance Fisher Fishing is a fishing guide and fishing charter service in Astoria, Oregon.
 Astoria is one of the great fishing towns in the world and why wouldn’t it be?
-Astoria sits on the south shore of the Columbia River, 10 miles from the Columbia River Entrance where it joins the Pacific Ocean.
+Astoria sits on the south shore of the Columbia River, 10 miles from the entrance of the Columbia River, where it joins the Pacific Ocean.
 The estuary environment as it joins the Pacific is an amazing ecosystem and rendezvous area for many species of sport fish (Salmon, Steelhead and Sturgeon), bait fish, crab, and wildlife.
 Astoria is home to Buoy 10 Salmon fishing, the Columbia River, Pacific Ocean, 5 runs of Salmon, Steelhead, and a world-class sturgeon fishery.
 As a fishing guide and fishing charter operator, the fishing opportunities are amazing and I’m always excited to share such a special place with my customers.